Why visuals for autism? Understanding WHY is critically important for achieving success with communication.

 Wow!
 That lines up with what the research says

-When we understand HOW our students with ASD learn and understand best, we become better communication partners.This is just one important idea we will explore in my workshop.
+When we understand HOW our students with ASD learn and understand best, we grasp the value of visuals for autism.